ejohanss/coursera_test/README.md

 # Coursera Test Repository
-This repository is only used as a test for setting up a GitHub page.
+This repository is only used for setting up a GitHub page.